 repower your holler!

 We know the feeling.
 You've stared at your beautiful, sunny roof and wondered: are solar panels are in its future?
 You've looked at your electric bill and wondered, how am I going to afford this?
 Solar Holler is here to help non-profits and community organizations across West Virginia cut their energy bills with the latest technology.
-We will help from an initial site review to reviewing bids to the financing.
-Through our innovative Solar Holler crowd funding model, solar won't cost your organization anything, or your supporters.
+We will help from an initial site review to the financing to setting up the installation.
 Fill out this little form to see what could make sense for you.